fpereiro/gotoB/tutorial/tutorial.md

 As we mentioned in the last chapter, the web works through *standards*.
 Standards are a way of doing things that follow certain rules.
 If you follow the rules of web standards, you can create a web app that can be part of the broader web, without requiring permission from any organization.

 Standards are pretty much like a language.
-To understand others and be understood, you need to speak their language.
+To understand others and be understood, you need to speak a common language.
 No one is forcing you to speak any specific language, but to speak to someone, you need to do so in a language they understand.
 Web standards are the language of the web.
+By using them, your app can be part of the conversation.

 The web is actually a collection of standards.
 The four most important ones are: